Deep Linear Probe Generators for Weight Space Learning: Experiments

 \subsection{Main Results}

-\paragraph{Accuracy.} Tab. \ref{table:probe_vs_graph} summarizes the results on the standard benchmarks.
+\paragraph{Small-Scale Performance.} Tab. \ref{table:probe_vs_graph} summarizes the results on the standard benchmarks.
 On INR dataset prediction tasks, ProbeGen outperforms all benchmarks significantly, even when the baselines use the same number of probes.
-E.g., in the FMNIST class prediction task, ProbeGen improves vanilla probing by at least $6\%$, and outperforms all other approaches by more than $12\%$, reaching an accuracy of $87.7\%$.
+E.g., in the FMNIST class prediction task, ProbeGen outperforms all other approaches by more than $6\%$, reaching an accuracy of $87.7\%$.
 ProbeGen also outperforms the baselines on predicting the generalization error of CNNs.
-While vanilla probing performs similarly to graph approaches on CIFAR10-GS, ProbeGen achieves the highest result, and is able to improve the quality of the probes.
+While vanilla probing performs similarly to graph approaches on CIFAR10-GS, ProbeGen is clearly able to improve the quuality of the probes, and achieves the highest result.
 On CIFAR10 Wild Park ProbeGen also outperforms all previous approaches significantly, improving Kendall's $\tau$ from $0.889$ to $0.933$.

-\paragraph{Computational Cost.} We compare the computational cost of our method to the baseline in terms of floating point operations (FLOPs).
-We show the results for MNIST INRs and CIFAR10-GS datasets, having $128$ probes and a batch size of $64$ for both approaches in Tab. \ref{tab:flops}.
+\paragraph{Computational Cost.} We compare the computational cost of ProbeGen and Neural-Graphs in terms of floating point operations (FLOPs).
+We test on the MNIST INRs and CIFAR10-GS datasets, with $128$ probes and a batch size of $64$ for both approaches in Tab. \ref{tab:flops}.
 We see that probing is a much more efficient approach, requiring between $1.5-3$ orders of magnitude fewer FLOPs.

+\paragraph{Large models.} Knowing that probing methods are more efficient, we now wish to test if probing methods can really scale to larger size models.
+We create a new dataset of over $6,000$ ResNet18 \cite{resnet} models.
+Each ResNet model was trained on a a randomly selected subset of Tiny-Imagenet \cite{le2015tiny,deng2009imagenet}.
+We sampled the subset out of a closed list of $10$ subsets, that we created in advance.
+For each model, we record its generalization (test) error, and the objective is to predict this error given the model weights.
+Graph based methods were too computationally expensive in this scale.
+Tab. \ref{tab:resnet} shows the results.
+ProbGen achieves the best results reaching a $0.91$ kendall's $\tau$, significantly outperforming both vanilla probing and statNN.